GamesCrafters/GamesCraftersUWAPI/games/README.md

 In the example above, 'ttt' is the key

 - The instance variable  `name` should be the full name of the game ('Tic-Tac-Toe' in the example above).

-- `desc` is a very brief description of the game.
-Information and details about the game can be retrieved from the [GamesCrafters website](http://gamescrafters.berkeley.edu/games.php) or the c file in the GamesmanClassic repository.

 - In the initial stage of adding games, can simply add the regular variant (user does not need to change anything other than the
 `data_provider_game_id`)